 - It’s also expensive to bring new staff on board.
 Training, orientation, and H.R. work all add up.
-You have to pay the new employee for their training period while also pay an existing team member to train them.
+You have to pay the new employee for their training period while also paying an existing team member to train them.

-- New staff members will also generally offer lower productivity for the first several months.
+- New staff members generally offer lower productivity for the first several months.
 This means that you’re getting less value for every dollar of pay.
 This might also frustrate some of your better existing staff.

 - Weed Out Poor Candidates in the Hiring Process

 - Offer Great Benefits to Reduce Staff Turnover

 - Implement Team Building Activities and a Strong Culture

 - Increase Retention with a High Ceiling for Growth